Isildil/agave/README.md

 Based on the insights and findings above, the following recommendations are provided:

 •	The death or theft of hectares planted with agave is most prevalent in areas densely and extensively planted with agave. **It is recommended that a combination of artificial and natural (such as dense greenery) perimeters surround fields every few hectares and adjacent to roads.
-With special attention to fields with plants weighing above 26Kg in areas inside the perimeter below.
+With special attention to fields inside the perimeter below.
 This will serve two purposes:**

-   **o	Make the fields less attractive to thieves due to the rough terrain and difficult access to roads.**
+     **o	Introduce biodiversity that will act as buffer zones to avoid the spread of pests and diseases.**

-   **o	Introduce biodiversity that will act as buffer zones to avoid the spread of pests and diseases.
-Consult with experts to find species that attract natural predators to the pests.**
+     **o	Extend and conserve the natural habitat of the natural enemies of pests like Picudo del Agave such as beetles that eat larvae (genus Hololepta) which live in areas with dead vegetation.**

 ![perimetro](https://github.com/user-attachments/assets/e8cf93e0-2c1e-492e-9745-d1a348101781)

 •	The yield has gone down since the 1980s and it is correlated with the early harvesting of agave. **Investing in a study to find the growth rate of Agave Tequilana Weber could bring insight into the ideal point in the growth curve where to harvest the plant for the best yield.**